libp2p/specs/addressing/README.md

 ### `p2p-circuit` Relay Addresses

-The libp2p [circuit relay protocol][relay-spec] allows a libp2p peer to relay traffic between two peers who could otherwise not communicate directly.
+The libp2p [circuit relay protocol][relay-spec] allows a libp2p peer A to communicate with another peer B via a third party C. This is useful for circumstances where A and B would be unable to communicate directly.

 Once a connection to the relay is established, peers can accept incoming connections through the relay, using a `p2p-circuit` address.